 Yes, analyzing and tracking data is crucial.
 But your business can’t waste effort measuring everything that moves.
 Instead, significant energy should be spent determining what to measure, and what importance will be placed on the numbers.

 So, with data flowing in from every corner, what should be measured?
 Where should it be stored?
-How should you collect data and use it to make intelligent business decisions?
+How should you collect and analyze customer data and use it to make intelligent business decisions?

 And of course, the most difficult part of the process — where to start?

-This article will outline answers to all these questions, and shed light on some of the most pressing customer data management issues for companies, including:
+This article will outline answers to all these questions, and shed light on some of the most pressing customer data management issues for companies today.

 What Is Customer Data Management?